blabla1337/skf-flask/markdown/code_examples/php/5-code_example--System_commands--.md

 			 //Whenever the values are tampered with, we can assume an attacker is trying to inject malicious inpuatt if(!preg_match("/^[a-zA-Z0-9]+$/", $_POST['configure_options']){

+					//Set a log for whenever there is unexpected user input with a threat level: setLog($_SESSION['userID'],"invalid expected input", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

 					/*
 					Set counter; if counter hits 3, the user's session must terminated.
 					After 3 session terminations the user's acount must be blocked.
 					Given the high threat level, there will be immediate session termination:
 					*/
 					setCounter(3);

-					//Set a log for whenever there is unexpected user input with a threat level: setLog($_SESSION['userID'],"invalid expected input", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");
+					//The die function is to make sure the rest of the php code is not excecuted beyond this point die;

 				}